If there’s one thing you can count on in the kitchen, it’s these chicken casserole recipes.

 They’re easy, great for kids, and even fancy enough for dinner parties!

-There’s chicken pot pie casserole, chicken noodle casserole, salsa verde chicken casserole, and so many others.
+From chicken pot pie and chicken noodles to salsa verde chicken and so many others, this list is impressive.

 I think the reason we had crack chicken casserole so much growing up was because it was delicious, used only eight ingredients, and was insanely easy to make.

 With nothing more than chopped chicken, ranch salad dressing mix, shredded cheddar, bacon, sour cream, cream of chicken soup, Ritz crackers, and butter, you can have this ready to go.

 Every bite is full of salty, cheesy, chicken goodness.

 With buttery, flaky biscuits, tender chicken, plenty of veggies, and lots of herbs, this creamy, herby chicken pot pie casserole is an excellent option for a good down-home dinner.